aaronlolo326/TCSfromDMRS/README.md

-# Learning (Probabilistic) Truth-Conditional Semantics from Dependency Minimal Recursion Semantics (DMRS)
+# Functional Distributional Semantics at Scale

-This is the repository for Functional Distributional Semantics at Scale.
+This is the repository for [Functional Distributional Semantics at Scale](https://aclanthology.org/2023.starsem-1.37/) (*SEM 2023).

+Functional Distributional Semantics (FDS) attempts to learn truth-conditional meanings of words from distributional information in a corpus.
+This work extends the applicability of FDS to sentences with more complex structures.

 ## Getting Started